[Editor’s note] This post was originally published in February 2015. It has been updated and republished in March 2019.

 As always seems to be the case, cancer organizations briefly discuss natural remedies and then dismiss the evidence as “inconclusive,” or state that the study was “too small.”

-When incredible discoveries are made about natural remedies, it is a little strange that multiple universities and cancer research centers do not immediately launch larger studies.
+When incredible discoveries are made about natural remedies, it is a bit strange that multiple universities and cancer research centers do not immediately launch larger studies.

 Patients suffering with end-stage cancer would likely appreciate the opportunity to be included in a trial to fight their cancer naturally if their toxic chemical treatment has failed.
 Getting the information to the world about natural cancer therapy alternatives is important!